 Income and Expenses

-Submit monthly copies of income and expenditure to Council, together with copies of Bank Statements to show current total cash assets for the Branch.
+Submit monthly copies of income and expenditure to EXCO, together with copies of Bank Statements to show current total cash assets for the Branch.

 Annual Submissions

 Submit an income and expenditure account and Balance Sheet of the Branch drawn up on the designated form until the end of every Financial Year of the SAIMC to the Branch Chairman for presentation at the Annual General Meeting of the Branch;

+Responsibilities of the Sub-Branch and Chapter Treasurers

+The responsibilities of the Sub-Branch and Chapter Treasurers are the same as those of the Branch Treasurers except that the communication channel is now via the Branch and not directly to EXCO.

 Responsibilities of Branch Chairman